ibm-cloud-docs/discovery/migrate-rnr-tut.md

 The {{site.data.keyword.discoveryshort}} service will automatically use a trained model to re-rank search results if available.
 When [an API call ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/watson/developercloud/discovery/api/v1/#query-collection){: new_window} is made with `natural_language_query` instead of `query`, a check is made to see if there is a model available.
 If a model is available then {{site.data.keyword.discoveryshort}} uses that model to re-rank results.
 First, we will do a search over unranked documents, and then we will do a search using the ranking model.

 1. You can search for documents in your collection by using a cURL command.
-Perform a query using the query API call to see unranked results.
-Replace `{username}`, `{password}`, `{environment_id}`, `{collection_id}`, with your own values.
+Perform a query using the query API call to see unranked results. replace `{apikey_value}`, `{environment_id}`, `{collection_id}`, with your own values.
 The results returned will be unranked results, and will use the default {{site.data.keyword.discoveryshort}} ranking formulas.
 You can try other queries by opening the training data `csv` file and copying the value of the first column into the query parameter.

     ```bash
-    curl -u "{username}":"{password}""https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/collections/{collection_id}/query?version=2017-11-07&query=what is the basic mechanism of the transonic aileron buzz"
+    curl -u "apikey":"{apikey_value}""https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/collections/{collection_id}/query?version=2017-11-07&query=what is the basic mechanism of the transonic aileron buzz"
     ```
     {: pre}

 1. Now perform a search using the model by setting the `natural_language_query` parameter.
 Before you do so, make sure you check that you have a trained model as described in the previous section.
-Paste the following code in your console, replacing the `{username}`, `{password}`, `{environment_id}`, `{collection_id}` with your values.
+Paste the following code in your console, replacing the `{apikey_value}`, `{environment_id}`, `{collection_id}` with your values.

     ```bash
-    curl -u "{username}":"{password}""https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/collections/{collection_id}/query?version=2017-11-07&natural_language_query=what is the basic mechanism of the transonic aileron buzz"
+    curl -u "apikey":"{apikey_value}""https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/collections/{collection_id}/query?version=2017-11-07&natural_language_query=what is the basic mechanism of the transonic aileron buzz"
     ```
     {: pre}